AVIATION TOP 100 - www.avitop.com Avitop.com

 50 P-82G night fighters equipped with SCR-720 radar.

-The designations of some aircraft were to change two years later when the P-82 Mks B-G were re-designated as F-82s and by the time the year was out the Northrop P-61 Black Widow had been replaced by the F-82.
+The designations of some aircraft were to change two years later when the P-82 Mks B-G were renamed as F-82s and by the time the year was out the Northrop P-61 Black Widow had been replaced by the F-82.

 It was the F-82H that was to be the last version of the type to see service and these were F-82F & Gs that had been converted for use in Alaska, and by the time production ended 270 had been built.

-Plane Top Speed Range Max Altitude Armament
+Top Speed Range Service Ceiling Armament

-F-82A Prototype of long range escort fighter powered by a Allison engine.
+XP-82A Prototype of a long-range escort fighter powered by the 1,600-hp Allison V-1710-119 engine.

-F-82B 482 mph 2,200 miles 39,000 ft six 0.50-in machine-guns
+P-82B 482 mph 1,280 miles 41,600 ft six 0.50-in machine-guns

 twenty five 5-in rockets